jtlutabingwa/conscious-closet-2.0/README.md

-# 🌿 The Conscious Closet 2.0
+# 🌿 The Conscious Closet

 **Empowering mindful fashion choices through education, community, and action.**

 A full-stack sustainable fashion platform built with Next.js and AWS serverless architecture.
-The Conscious Closet educates users about eco-friendly fashion, connects them with sustainable brands, and provides tools for community engagement — including event discovery, idea submissions, and a growing network of conscious consumers.
+The Conscious Closet educates users about eco-friendly fashion, connects them with sustainable brands, and provides tools for community engagement — including event discovery, idea submissions, brand saving, and a growing network of conscious consumers.

 🔗 **Live Site (Public):** [public.d27864khk00keb.amplifyapp.com](https://public.d27864khk00keb.amplifyapp.com/) — Browse freely, no account needed

-🔗 **Live Site (Full Platform):** Available on request — [Connect on LinkedIn](https://www.linkedin.com/in/jonathan-lutabingwa/) and message me for access to user accounts, submissions, and the complete platform
+🔗 **Live Site (Full Platform):** Available on request — [Connect on LinkedIn](https://linkedin.com/in/YOUR_PROFILE) for access to user accounts, submissions, and the complete platform

 ---